sethbrayman/demo/readme.md

 * Auto generated java docs can be found in the docs folder.

-* Normally the target dir is ignored when uploading to github.
-But importing the project seemed to require the war.
+* Normally the target dir is ignored when uploading to github but, importing the project seemed to require the war.
 What is the best practice here?